 Thank you for your interest in the Service Academy nomination application process.
 As a U.S. Senator, it is Senator Baldwin's privilege to nominate qualified students to the Air Force, Military, Naval, and Merchant Marine Academies each year.

-If have any general questions about the Academy nomination process, please contact Senator Baldwin's Service Academy Coordinator in her Milwaukee office or call (414) 297-4451.
+If you have any general questions about the Academy nomination process, please contact Senator Baldwin's Service Academy Coordinator in her Milwaukee office or call (414) 297-4451.

 Note: The United States Coast Guard Academy does not require Congressional nominations.
 If you are interested in attending the Coast Guard Academy, you should contact the academy directly.